Donders-Institute/bidscoin/docs/workflow.rst

       bidsmapper /project/foo/raw /project/foo/bids
       bidsmapper /project/foo/raw /project/foo/bids -t bidsmap_dccn

-The bidsmapper will scan your ``sourcefolder`` to look for different runs (scan-types) to create a mapping for each run to a bids output name (a.k.a. the 'bidsmap').
-By default (but see the ``-i`` option above), when finished the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__, as described in the next section (but step 1b can also always be run separately by directly running the bidseditor).
+After the source data has been scanned, the bidsmapper will automatically launch `step 1b <#step-1b-running-the-bidseditor>`__.
+For a fully automated workflow users can skip this interactive step using the ``-i`` option (see above).

 .. tip::
-   Use the ``-t bidsmap_dccn`` option and see if it works for you.
-If not, consider `adapting it to your needs <advanced.html#site-specific-customized-template>`__.
+   Use the ``-t bidsmap_dccn`` option and see if this site-customized bidsmap template works for you.
+If not, consider `adapting it to your needs <advanced.html#site-specific-customized-template>`__ so that the bidsmapper can recognize more of your scans and map them to BIDS the way you prefer.

 Step 1b: Running the bidseditor
 -------------------------------